OCAD University Profile

 Academic Programs and Supports

 The Faculty of Art educates artists and cultural practitioners who will redefine the meaning of contemporary art practice.
-You can study Criticism and Curatorial Practice, Digital Painting and Expanded Animation, Publications, Drawing and Painting, Integrated Media, and more.
+You can study Criticism and Curatorial Practice, Digital Painting and Expanded Animation, Publications, Drawing and Painting, Integrated Media and more.

-In the Faculty of Design, you will produce objects, communications, and environments that define, enhance, and transform the world around you.
-Programs you can take include Advertising, Environmental Design, Graphic Design, Illustration, Industrial Design, and Material Art and Design.
+In the Faculty of Design, you will produce objects, communications and environments that define, enhance and transform the world around you.
+Programs you can take include Advertising, Environmental Design, Graphic Design, Illustration, Industrial Design and Material Art and Design.

 At the Faculty of Liberal Arts & Sciences and School of Interdisciplinary Studies, you will explore the theories and ideas informing art and design practice, and explore historical and critical dimensions within studio work in art and design.
 Programs you can take include Indigenous Visual Culture, Visual and Critical Studies, and Digital Futures.

-Graduate Studies at OCAD U educates the next generation of artists, designers, and industry leaders.
+Graduate Studies at OCAD U educates the next generation of artists, designers and industry leaders.
 Graduate programs you can take include a Master of Design (MDes) in Inclusive Design, Master of Design (MDes) in Strategic Foresight and Innovation, and Master of Fine Arts in Criticism and Curatorial Practice.

 Be sure to check out all of OCAD U’s academic programs.

-The Student Advising Centre provides academic advising services to undergraduate students at OCAD U. You can get help with course selection and program planning, program requirements, and on-campus resources.
+The Student Advising Centre provides academic advising services to undergraduate students at OCAD U. You can get help with course selection and program planning, program requirements and on-campus resources.
 Student Advisors are also happy to discuss any situation with you that might affect your ability to participate in school and be successful.
-If they can’t resolve your issues, they will help connect you to those who can.
+If they can’t resolve your issues, they will help connect you with those who can.

-The Writing and Learning Centre offers you programs that include tutoring help with your work or thesis, workshops on topics such as time management and writing, and support services to first-year students in transition to university.
+The Writing and Learning Centre offers you programs that include tutoring help with your work or thesis, workshops on topics such as time management and writing, and support services for first-year students in transition to university.

 The Career Development Office, part of the Centre for Emerging Artists and Designers (CEAD), offers you resources and opportunities to help you to develop the skills and knowledge needed to be a successful creative professional.
-This includes interactive workshops that help you refine your resume, portfolio, and interview skills.
+This includes interactive workshops that help you refine your resume, portfolio and interview skills.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal specific scholarships and awards.
+Financial aid is available to you through scholarships, bursaries, government loans and Aboriginal-specific scholarships and awards.
 You can find a list of OCAD U’s scholarships and awards.
 You can also visit Indigenous Student Services for more information about financial aid available to you.